GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: Introduction

 The PubChemQC project~\cite{nakata2017pubchemqc} is one of the largest widely available DFT databases, and from it is derived the PCQM4Mv2 dataset, released as a part of the Open Graph Benchmark Large Scale Challenge (OGB-LSC)~\citep{hu2021ogblsc}, which has served as a popular testbed for development and benchmarking of novel graph neural networks (GNNs).
 The original OGB-LSC 2021 competition motivated a wide range of solutions using both MPNNs and transformers.
 However, following the success of the winning method Graphormer~\cite{ying2021graphormer}, subsequent work has resulted in a large number of graph transformer methods for this task with comparatively little attention given to the message passing methods that have been successful in other graph-structured tasks.

 In this work we build on the work of \citet{rampasek2022GPS} that advocates for a hybrid approach, including both message passing and transformer components in their General, Powerful, Scalable (GPS) framework.
 Specifically, we build GPS++, which combines a large and expressive message-passing module with a biased self-attention layer to maximise the benefit of local inductive biases while still allowing for effective global communication.
-Furthermore, by integrating a grouped input masking method \cite{luo2022transformerM} to exploit available 3D positional information, carefully crafting a range of diverse input features, and building a large ensemble we achieve the best-reported result on the PCQM4Mv2 test-challenge data split of 71.9 meV mean absolute error (MAE).
+Furthermore, by integrating a grouped input masking method \cite{luo2022transformerM} to exploit available 3D positional information and carefully crafting a range of diverse input features we achieve the best-reported result on the PCQM4Mv2 validation data split of 76.6~meV mean absolute error (MAE).

 Next, we perform an extensive ablation study to understand the impact of different model components on the performance.
-Surprisingly, we find that even without a global self-attention mechanism (seen in graph transformer architectures), competitive performance can be achieved.
-Therefore, we argue that MPNNs remain competitive in the molecular property prediction task and hope the results presented in this work can spark a renewed interest in this area.
+Surprisingly, we find that even without a global self-attention mechanism (seen in graph transformer architectures), extremely competitive performance can be achieved.
+Therefore, we argue that MPNNs remain viable in the molecular property prediction task and hope the results presented in this work can spark a renewed interest in this area.
 We also observe that when solely focusing on 2D molecular data~(without 3D conformer coordinates), our proposed GPS++ model significantly outperforms other such works.